gleisonsdm/Kuifje-Documentation/README.md

 ## Summary

-Each of the subtitles conatins a group of operations which Kuifje supports.
+Each of the subtitles contains a group of operations which Kuifje supports.
-They can be used to manupulate Kuifje variables, providing facilities to model and operate with distributions and sets.
+They can be used to manipulate Kuifje variables, providing facilities to model and operate with distributions and sets.

 ---